Diffusion Noise Feature: Accurate and Fast Generated Image Detection: Experiments

-\textbf{Cross-generator generalization.} Existing detection methods often successfully identify the generator of the training set images.
+Another important metric for evaluating generated image detection is the ability to detect images generated by unknown generators not included in the training set.
 CNNDetection trained on CNNSpot can detect images generated by ProGAN~\cite{karras2017progressive} with 100\% accuracy, but when detecting other generators such as StyleGAN~\cite{karras2019style}, the accuracy drops to 66.3\%.
-DIRE trained on the LSUN-Bedroom Split achieves a 99.3\% accuracy in detecting images generated by ADM~\cite{dhariwal2021diffusion}, iDDPM~\cite{nichol2021improved}, and PNDM~\cite{liu2022pseudo}, but when detecting images from other generators, it only achieves an 83.3\% accuracy.
-Meanwhile, DNF achieves detection accuracies for unseen-class generators of 100\%, 99.8\%, 99.6\%, and 94.3\% across the four test sets.
-Crucially, DNF can even generalize between generators with different principles.
-For example, a detector trained on the Diffusion Model can still detect GANs, and vice versa.
+DIRE trained on the ImageNet Split achieves a 99.8\% accuracy in detecting images generated by ADM~\cite{dhariwal2021diffusion}, and 96.6\% accuracy in Stable Diffusions, but when detecting images from other generators, \eg, Glide, wukong, it only achieves an 60.0\% accuracy.
+Meanwhile, DNF achieves detection accuracies for unseen generators of 96.2\%, 99.8\%, 99.6\%, and 78.7\% across these three test sets.
+Crucially, according to the comprehensive result in supplementary material, DNF can even generalize between generators with different principles.